 Having spoken of the downfall of Babylon (both temporal and eschatological), the prophet procedes, briefly but tellingly, to give the other side of the coin.
 God’s ‘ultimate purpose in defeating and destroying the forces of evil is the settlement and security of his people, who in keeping with the eschatological context are now revealed as a universal community.’
 (Jackman)

-Isa 14:1 The LORD will have compassion on Jacob; once again he will choose Israel and will settle them in their own land.
-Aliens will join them and unite with the house of Jacob.
+14:1 The LORD will certainly have compassion on Jacob; he will again choose Israel as his special people and restore them to their land.
+Resident foreigners will join them and unite with the family of Jacob.

 Compassion – this divine compassion is in stark contrast to the heartlessness of, say Isa 13:18.